akka/akka/akka-docs/scala/futures.rst

 Functional Futures
 ------------------

-Akka's ``Future`` has several monadic methods that are very similar to the ones used by Scala's collections.
+Scala's ``Future`` has several monadic methods that are very similar to the ones used by Scala's collections.
 These allow you to create 'pipelines' or 'streams' that the result will travel through.

 Future is a Monad